wwalery/DBSeeder/README.md

       * **modify** - check every row in table via **keys**, insert new rows or update existing
   * **references** - describe references to other tables (example: references: test_table_1_id = test_table_1(enum_field)).
 Usually used for foreign keys.
 Consists of 3 parts:
       * column name from 1st line
       * referenced table
       * referenced column
   It means that for referencing column you should use values from a specified column from the referenced table and after processing this value must be replaced with the primary key value from the referenced table
+  There is possible more than one column.
+Column values joined via two sharps (##).
+Example: references: test_table_1_id = test_table_1(col1##col2).
+Value: colValue1##colValue2
+  Use multiple reference columns with caution: current implementation joins fields in check SQL, so this can not use DB indexes.

 ### Data description